informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_2_en.md

 We now add a new command that enables a lemming's role to be changed at execution time.
 This command has three arguments: the role to be applied and the two coordinates of the lemming's position on the board.
-Since there may be more than one lemming at a given position (e.g. moving in opposite directions), for simplicity, you may apply the role to the first lemming found in that position by the container (so what this command does in such cases is implementation-dependent).
+Since there may be more than one lemming at a given position (e.g. two lemmings moving in opposite directions), for simplicity, you may apply the role to the first lemming found in that position by the container (so what this command does in such cases is implementation-dependent).
 Recall, however, that the container does not know which game objects are lemmings, for which reason, we add the method

 ```java
 	public boolean setRole(LemmingRole role);